Nahid-01/zeta/README.md

   f'(x) ≈ ( f(x + h)  -  f(x − h) ) / 2h,  Error = O(h<sup>2</sup>)

 The Central Difference Method is generally more accurate because its truncation error decreases quadratically with step size, unlike Forward and Backward methods which decrease linearly.

+# Code Implementation & Explanation
+The project is implemented in C++ with a moduler structure.
+* Function Definitions
+  - Implements custom trigonometric functions (sec(x), cosec(x), cot(x) which are not included in <cmath>.
+  - Functions for Forward, Backward and Central differences.
+* Derivative Calculation
+  - For each user-selected function, the exact analytical derivative is computed.
+  - Numerical appriximations are obtained using the three formulas.
+* Error Comparison
+  - Absolute error = |numerical derivative - exact derivative|.
+  - Errors are displayed for decreasing values of step size h = 0.1, 0.01, 0.001, ... , 1e-8.
+* User Interaction
+  - Menu-driven program where the user selects the function and input point x.
+  - Handles invalid inputs (e.g., division by zero for tan(x) at x = π/2).